You're staring at a recipe. Practically speaking, your measuring cup only goes to 4 cups. It calls for 3 quarts of chicken broth. Now what?

 You might think, "Okay, 12 cups.
 Got it.
 Why does this need an article?

 Because most people don't measure 12 cups one at a time.
-(Many aren't.
-On top of that, they grab a 4-cup Pyrex, fill it three times, and call it a day.
-Day to day, that works — if your Pyrex is accurate.
+They grab a 4-cup Pyrex, fill it three times, and call it a day.
+So that works — if your Pyrex is accurate.
+And (Many aren't.
 More on that in a minute.

 It matters because:

 - Scaling recipes — doubling a soup that calls for 3 quarts means 6 quarts = 24 cups.
-Practically speaking, six 2-cup jars.
-You need containers that hold 12 cups total.
-Three 4-cup containers. - Substitutions — if a recipe wants 3 quarts of stock and you only have boxed broth (usually 32oz = 4 cups per box), you need three boxes.
-Plus, do you have 24 cups of broth?
+You need containers that hold 12 cups total. - Substitutions — if a recipe wants 3 quarts of stock and you only have boxed broth (usually 32oz = 4 cups per box), you need three boxes.
+Not two.
+Plus, - Storage — making 3 quarts of something to freeze?
+In practice, not four.
+Here's the thing — do you have 24 cups of broth?
+Three 4-cup containers.
 Three.
-Plus, do you have a pot that big?
-Not two. - Storage — making 3 quarts of something to freeze?
-But not four.
+Do you have a pot that big?
+Even so, six 2-cup jars.
 Twelve 1-cup portions for baby food or sauce cubes.

 How to Measure 3 Quarts Without Losing Your Mind